Investigation Exposes Mansfield Cocaine, Meth Distribution Scheme

 SHREVEPORT, La: United States Attorney Stephanie A. Finley announced today that a year-long undercover investigation resulted in 15 being charged for distributing cocaine and methamphetamine in the Mansfield area.
 Federal and local law enforcement officials arrested 12 so far in connection with

 The charges and arrests are part of the Organized Crime Drug Enforcement Task Force (OCDETF) “Operation Limpiar Casa.”
-The Federal Bureau of Investigation, the Drug Enforcement Administration, the Desoto Parish Sheriff’s Office, the Mansfield Police Department, and the Tri-Parish Task Force which includes DeSoto, Sabine and Red River Parishes, participate in the OCDETF program and conducted the operation.
+The FBI, the DEA, the Desoto Parish Sheriff’s Office, the Mansfield Police Department, and the Tri-Parish Task Force which includes DeSoto, Sabine and Red River Parishes, participate in the OCDETF program and conducted the operation.

 The defendants face a variety of federal and state charges.
 Two federal indictments and 10 state arrest warrants to date have been returned.